 In some cases, if both partners seek professional help and are committed to addressing dysfunction together, the relationship can be salvaged.
 This usually requires an extended period of therapy, mutual commitment to honesty and transparency, and the desire to explore how the toxic patterns began.
 Toxic relationships and their aftereffects are challenging to navigate, so don’t go it alone.
 Utilize therapy, support groups, community relationships, trusted friends and family to begin the healing process.

-About the Author: Emily Andrews is the marketing communications specialist at RecordsFinder, an online public records search company.
+About the Author: Emily Andrews is a marketing communications specialist and writer.
 Communications specialist by day and community volunteer at night, she believes in compassion and defending the defenseless.